Making a complaint about a government department

 You can make a complaint if you think you have been unfairly treated by a government department or agency.

 Most departments have a feedback form on their website.
-See the list of government departments for links to each one.
+The list of government departments has links to each of these.

 Include the following in your complaint: